The Australian Greens believe that:

 - To address the problem of inhalant misuse by supporting the rollout of measures, such as non-sniffable fuel throughout regions of Australia where petrol sniffing is a problem, as well as associated diversionary and rehabilitation programs.

-- To support research trials and evaluation of policy and treatment programs.
+- To support research trials and rigorous evaluation of drug treatment programs.

 - To extend the range of counselling and treatment programs covered by Medicare.

-- No advertising promotions of alcohol in sport, that target young people, or encourage excessive drinking.
+- No advertising or promotion of alcohol in sport, which targets young people or encourages excessive drinking.

 - All alcoholic beverages to be taxed based on alcohol content rather than value.